voiceflow/interview-take-home-fullstack/README.md

 The state of this codebase does not at all represent the standard and quality of the actual Voiceflow codebase 😅.
 I apologize ahead of time for the application being so ugly and badly written.

-Please try to limit yourself to a maximum of 3 hours for this task.
+Please try to aim for around 3 hours to complete this task, if you feel strongly about anything you can take the additional time that you are comfortable with.

 <img width="812" alt="Screenshot 2024-02-20 at 4 33 56 PM" src="https://github.com/voiceflow/creator-app/assets/5643574/a2a2afa5-c4d0-4115-9b06-b8747092401f" />